unyt-org/uix/docs/guide/07 Deployment.md

 ### How does that work?
 *Alright.
-Some technical background on Docker Hosts.*
+Some technical background on UIX Docker Hosts.*